Meat pie: Regional variations

 The Natchitoches meat pie is one of the official state foods of the US state of Louisiana.

-The Nigerian meat pie is similar to the Jamaican beef patty.
-It can be baked or fried, and the filling can be almost anything from minced beef, with potatoes and carrots (the most widely used) to just onions and tomatoes.
+The Nigerian meat pie, which evolved from the pasty, can be baked or fried with varied fillings such as minced beef with potatoes and carrots.

 Latin American meat empanadas may be pies or more often pasties; different pastry shells and fillings are used, and they may be baked or fried.
 Empanadas usually contain much onion and green or red pepper, in combination with meat or fish.
 Empanada dough takes many forms, from those made with cornmeal to puff pastry.
-Ground beef with olives, fried egg, pulled pork, diced steak, even cheese and salami are used in Chile, Argentina, Bolivia, Colombia, Ecuador, Puerto Rico and Peru for example.
+Ground beef with olives, fried egg, pulled pork, diced steak, even cheese and salami are used in countries such as Chile, Argentina, Bolivia, Colombia, Ecuador, Puerto Rico and Peru.

 The Australian version of Irish steak and Guinness pie has a filling of round steak with Guinness Stout Beer, bacon, and onions.
 It is served with potato chips and vegetables and is popular in Irish pubs.
 In Australia, the meat pie is a common convenience food often found in petrol stations, pubs, restaurants, bakeries, supermarkets and convenience stores.

 Middle Eastern meat pies are called sfiha and contain ground beef, olive oil, plain yogurt, tahini, allspice, onion, tomatoes and pine nuts.
 Greek meat pies are called kreatopita and contain ground beef, onions and feta cheese.
 The filling for kreatopita is wrapped in phyllo dough.
 Indian meat pies are called samosa and usually contain peas, spiced potatoes, coriander, lentils, or ground beef or chicken and are often served with chutney.

 In Turkmenistan, a meat pie is called ishlekli or a shepherd's pie.
 Traditionally, ishlekli was baked by shepherds, who buried it in the hot sand of the Turkmen desert and coals.
 Today, ishlekli is mostly baked in the oven, but the traditional method is still preserved by the Turkmen shepherds.